Resident Evil: Vendetta: Critical response

-On Rotten Tomatoes the film has an approval rating of 43% based on reviews from 7 critics, with an average rating of 5.40/10.
+According to Rotten Tomatoes, 43% of 7 sampled critics gave the film a positive review, with an average rating of 5.4/10.

 Blair Marnell of IGN gave the film 4.5 out of 10 stars and stated, "The occasionally cool-looking moments aren't enough to make up for the tedious pace and horrible script.
 The voice actors did the best that they could with the material, but there's no vaccine for this movie."
 Jordan Farley of Total Film gave the film a 2 out of 5 stars and stated, "The anime-inspired action is intermittently entertaining, but story, voice acting and animation are dead rubbish."

 Jonathan Barkan of Dread Central gave it 4 out of 5 and stated, "Simply put, it's an absolute blast and I can't wait for more!".
 Collider gave it a B− grade, and wrote "It's worth a watch for sure, but it's also certain to be appreciated by fans of the franchise moreso than others."

 Sequel

-On February 7, 2023, IGN released a teaser trailer for Resident Evil: Death Island, which will serve as a sequel to Vendetta.
-It is scheduled to be theatrically released in the summer of 2023.
+On February 7, 2023, IGN released a teaser trailer for Resident Evil: Death Island, which is a sequel to Vendetta.
+It was theatrically released in the summer of 2023.
+It also received a physical and digital release on July 25th, 2023.